repub/DLC_statistical_guides/docs/JMP/Poisson-regression.md

 # Poisson Regression

- When we are looking to determine which factor(s) are associated with some response variable that is a count of some occurrence (such as the number of birds that visit a bird feeder over an hour or the number of ticks found on bear cubs), we can use Poisson regression, a special type of Generalized Linear Regression.
+ When we are looking to determine whether some factors are associated with some response variable that is a count of some occurrence (such as the number of birds that visit a bird feeder over an hour or the number of ticks found on bear cubs), we can use Poisson regression, a special type of Generalized Linear Regression.

  For this example, we will use [this data set](https://github.com/tylerbg/DLC_stat_resources/tree/master/docs/JMP/dat/crab.jmp)